hydroper-6jB4v9P1FIX/ds/README.md

 # DiveScript

-Rust dialect that compiles to SWF for use with Adobe AIR.
+Lightweight, flexible Rust dialect that compiles to its own bytecode.

 > Work-in-progress